Legal Considerations When Buying Shares in a Business

 Prior to any documentation being completed, asking the right questions, knowing where to look for the answers and spotting any anomalies through the due diligence process will be key so that you go into the share purchase as fully informed as possible.

-Following this, any share purchase will typically require entry into a share sale agreement, shareholder articles, completion of corporate filings such as board minutes, deeds of accession and issuance of share certificates and in some instances, director service agreements and amendments to existing articles of association.
-An experienced team of lawyers and accountants will be critical to ensuring all the formalities are correctly completed and on a timely basis too.
+Following this, any share purchase will typically require entry into a share purchase agreement, shareholder articles, completion of corporate filings such as board minutes, deeds of accession and issuance of share certificates and in some instances, director service agreements and amendments to existing articles of association.
+An experienced team of commercial solicitors and accountants will be critical to ensuring all the formalities are correctly completed and on a timely basis too.

 How we can help